 As a reminder, here are some of the things that executives and their companies do to support this dangerous status quo.
-They: increasingly put downward pressure on employee wages and benefits; engage in discriminatory hiring and promotion practices; suppress competition; avoid paying taxes; wreak havoc on the environment; decimate poor communities; secure powerful political influence that erodes democracy; produce products in other countries to reduce labor costs; and so on.
+They increasingly put downward pressure on employee wages and benefits; engage in discriminatory hiring and promotion practices; suppress competition; avoid paying taxes; wreak havoc on the environment; decimate poor communities; secure powerful political influence that erodes democracy; produce products in other countries to reduce labor costs; and so on.
 All of these dubious activities negatively impact our lives.

-No doubt, it hurts African Americans and other people of color the most.
+No doubt, it’s a racist system that hurts African Americans and other people of color the most.

 But that is not the only reason to stop blindly handing over our hard-earned wages to Corporate America e-commerce behemoths, big box retailers, national chains, and ubiquitous brand name empires.
 When we shop local, we actually invest our money in our own cities and towns.
 And it leads to a “multiplier effect.”
-Without getting into boring economic theory: money begets more money.
+Without getting into boring economic theory, money begets more money.
 And it’s all upside for the local community.
 We assist in stimulating job growth, innovation, art and culture, and more business growth.
 We make our neighborhoods more enjoyable to live in.

 And let’s not forget that our local merchants and businesspeople live next door to us too.
-So, likely, they share our values and want to contribute in a meaningful way to their communities.
-Here’s what we see everyday in Oakland: They stand against all hate; celebrate important events with us like Pride; cheer our kids on at school; are mentors of young entrepreneurs; support young makers, artists, craftspeople, and chefs; lead the #oaklandmade movement; lend their helping hands to our less fortunate neighbors; and donate to our local causes.
+So, likely, they share our values and want to contribute in a meaningful way to their neighborhoods.
+Here’s what we see every day in Oakland: They stand against all hate; celebrate important events with us like Pride; cheer our kids on at school; are mentors of young entrepreneurs; support young makers, artists, craftspeople, and chefs; lead the #oaklandmade movement; lend their helping hands to our less fortunate neighbors; and donate to our local causes.
 They’re activists pursuing solutions to uplift our city.

 So, it’s up to us to vote with our wallets by shopping and living local.
 This small but profound act of resistance is but one powerful move towards equality and diverse equitable growth.
 When we choose to buy local, we participate in the redistribution of massive amounts of wealth from money-hoarding (almost exclusively white male) executives and their seedy companies right back into our own cities and towns.
 In short, spending locally, weakens patriarchy, diversifies wealth, and helps develop vibrant communities.

 Yes, we have that much power to strengthen democracy and re-imagine a more inclusive economy.
-When we profoundly change our spending habits, we will do much to collectively pin a knee to the white dragon named Supremacy, and hold it there until it dies.
+When we profoundly change our spending habits, we will do much to collectively pin a knee to the white dragon named Supremacy and hold it there until it dies.